-Buyers typically do 60% of their research prior to engaging with a sales rep [footnote the CEB source for this].
-Building a demand generation focused website is mission critical to winning the early portion of this race.
+Buyers typically do ~57% of their research prior to engaging with a sales rep (CEB).
+Building a demand generation focused website is mission critical to winning the early portion of the race.

 We had a running joke with our CEO - he was one of a select few that started a company in 2010 but was still able to find a developer to build a soviet-era looking website.
 Luckily, he recognized there was significant opportunity to improve it and agreed it could make a difference to the company’s demand gen engine.
 Because the company did not have a formal marketing department prior to our investment, the current website hadn’t been updated in years and did not accurately reflect how the company’s software platform had evolved since its early days.
 With our capital investment, the CEO asked for support in modernizing his company’s website and better aligning it with the customer value proposition.

 Through our experience across companies, we’ve found a company’s website should be able to achieve a few key objectives:

 - Solving a prospect’s problem versus feature orientation: your content and messaging should be oriented around solving key problems for your prospects.
 Many companies get caught-up pushing their products and features - this puts the onus on the prospects to bridge the gap to solving their personal pain points.

 - Align to the buyer journey: decide where in the buyer journey prospects are arriving at your website and ensure that each section of your website is oriented toward advancing prospects to the next stage.

 - Present high value to prospects in return for contact info: make the ROI for contact info clear (white paper, eBook, case study, etc.).

 - Hone in on customer pain points: limit words on the company – focus on the pain/problems being solved.
 This can qualify prospects as “in” or “out”.

 - Create the right calls to action: leverage your content to create reasons for prospects to want to engage with your team.